Welcome to the weed atlas!

 Amaranthus spp., Pigweed

 Amaranth comes in many forms, some weeds, some culitvated for their leaves, roots, seeds or for ornamental uses.
 There is a woman who comes by late spring into summer pulling the amaranth from the fence line along the sidewalk to eat, I presume.
-I assume she understands that local dogs pee on local fences.
-There are several varieties of this plant and easy to misidentify within the species (see all these forms of A. retroflexus).
+There are several varieties of this plant and are easy to misidentify within the species.
 All have the telltale inflorescence, although with variations in length, bushiness and color.
 It is an annual plant that tolerates dry conditions.
 Pull it up early and don't let it go to seed as the thousands of seeds per plant can last up to thirty years in the soil.

 Amaranth gone to seed.